emmanuelrosa/bisq-for-nixos/README.md

 ```

 With that in place, you don't have to worry about OpenJDK 11 getting booted out of the NixOS build cache.

-## What if the apocalypse comes?

-Don't worry, I got yo back.

-As a last resort, I uploaded a copy of the AppImage.
-You can get it from the releases.
-However, that copy of the AppImage doesn't support HiDPI displays.
-Not to mention you'd have to "trust me, bro."